What Is Botox?

 - If you have experienced pain from a TMJ disorder.

-- If you are in good overall health.
+- You are in good overall health.

 If you are interested in this procedure, talk to us about your options.
 We’ll be happy to arrange a consultation for you in order to individually determine what your needs and risks might be.